cse110-sp24-group31/cse110-sp24-group31/admin/meetings/041224-kickoff.md

     - Every person will send in a 20 second clip introducing themselves.

   - *Next Steps and Conclusion*
+    - Finish recording and editing team video.
+    - Make sure the github repo is ready with all required documents and materials.

 ## Action Items